 Strong, healthy relationships can be an integral part of overall well-being.
-On a personal level, supportive relationships foster emotional stability, mental health, and resilience, providing people with a sense of purpose and belonging.
+On a personal level, supportive couples foster emotional stability, mental health, and resilience, providing people with a sense of purpose and belonging.
 They enhance communication skills and offer a foundation for personal growth.
-Within a broader context, healthy relationships can benefit a society's overall health and stability by reducing conflict, improving cooperation, and creating stable family units that contribute to the next generation’s well-being.
+Within a broader context, healthy couples can benefit a society's overall health and stability by reducing conflict, improving cooperation, and creating stable family units that contribute to the next generation’s well-being.

 Work-life balance, caring for children or aging parents, and other modern stressors can create challenges that carry over to relationships.
 In such cases, couples therapy can be an effective tool for enhancing and repairing relationships.
-Below, find a brief overview of couples counselling, types of relationship therapy, and how these options can support relationship growth.
+Below, find a brief overview of couples counselling, types of couples therapy, and how these options can support relationship growth.

 Getty/Morsa Images